pudly/schmopera-hugo/content/articles/dont-miss-conversations-with-isabel-leonard.md

 date = "2016-03-23T18:52:00+00:00"
 lastmod = "2016-03-24T10:08:00+00:00"
 publishDate = "2016-03-24T10:00:00+00:00"
 short_description = "OPERA America continues its Conversations series on April 7th, with an intimate chat with mezzo-soprano Isabel Leonard.
-At the National Opera Center, OPERA America President/CEO Marc A. Scorca will sit down with the star singer, fresh from her run as Cherubino in The Metropolitan Opera's Le nozze di Figaro." slug = "dont-miss-conversations-with-isabel-leonard" title = "Don&#039;t miss: Conversations with Isabel Leonard"
+At the National Opera Center, OPERA America President/CEO Marc A. Scorca will sit down with the star singer, fresh from her run as Cherubino in The Metropolitan Opera&#039;s Le nozze di Figaro." slug = "dont-miss-conversations-with-isabel-leonard" title = "Don&#039;t miss: Conversations with Isabel Leonard"
 +++